 The family had begun to experience symptoms two days after their arrival.
 Little Bobby had been dizzy, and Kristie had begun to vomit.

-If you have experienced anything like the Corfu carbon monoxide deaths hotel case, then please contact us today, and we will talk to you about how you can claim damages for carbon monoxide poisoning compensation.
+If you have experienced anything like the Corfu carbon monoxide deaths hotel case, then please contact us today, and we will talk to you about how you can claim carbon monoxide poisoning compensation.
 Alternatively, to find out more about making carbon monoxide poisoning claims against a landlord, please read on.

 When you have lived in rented accommodation and have been made ill by carbon monoxide poisoning as a result of a gas leak because your landlord did not fulfil the smoke alarm requirements, then you may make a carbon monoxide landlord claim because of the landlord’s negligence.